William Boles

 • William Boles

-Bye-bye Preprocessor Macros.
-Hello Custom Flags.
-Here, we look at how to switch to using Custom Flags to store configuration-specific build settings.
+Preprocessor Macros don't work with Swift.
+Here, we look at how to switch to using Active Compilation Conditions to enable configuration-specific build settings.

 12 Sep 2016 • 2 min read